 To compensate a little for the crackdown it was announced that there would be a state-run insurance scheme (convenio especial) that would be available to everyone, at a price.

-This national scheme would require a monthly subscription in order to guarantee access to the Spanish health service.
+This national scheme would require a monthly subscription in order to guarantee access to the healthcare in Spain.
 It would not, however, cover the cost of medicine or health transport services.

 El País reports that only 300 people have taken out the insurance so far.
 This was particularly surprising as something similar had already been operating in the Valencian region with a good degree of success.